Tourism StoryLAB ®Researching and applying the power of storytelling

 About the Tourism StoryLAB ®

-The Tourism StoryLAB ® is dedicated to the development and exchange of knowledge of storytelling and narrative techniques.
-The Tourism StoryLAB ® brings together academics, students and professionals to share research results and best practices and offers a wide variety of public and private organisations inspiration and assistance in applying storytelling.
+The Tourism StoryLAB is dedicated to the exchange of knowledge of narrative communication and the development of skills in narrative management.
+It brings together researchers, students and professionals to share research results and best practices and offers a wide variety of public and private organisations inspiration and assistance.